lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-I referenced the parent Storage in the `name` parameter of my container using it as part of the relative path.
-You can also use the `parent` parameter, but then must adjust the `name` parameter accordingly as providing the parent information is only allowed in one place for this resource.
+I referenced the parent Storage Account in the `name` parameter of my container using it as part of the relative container path.
+You can also use the `parent` parameter, but then you must adjust the `name` parameter accordingly as providing the parent information is only allowed in one place for this resource.

 Having this in place we are good to go to create the `infra\app\storage-output.bicep` file using the new building blocks as modules: